-You cannot achieve fair pay with a one-time analysis.
+You cannot solve pay inequity in the workplace with a one-time analysis.
 First of all, a typical, manual analysis takes 2-5 months, generating results that are outdated before they’re complete.
 What’s more, fair pay is a moving target.
-Things change all year long—promotions, merit adjustments, hiring sprees, reorgs, mergers, layoffs—leaving businesses nearly constantly in the dark, and therefore at risk, about how they’re doing on fair pay.
+Things change all year long — promotions, merit adjustments, hiring sprees, reorgs, mergers, layoffs — leaving businesses nearly constantly in the dark, and therefore at risk, about how they’re doing on fair pay.

 Software provides a solution.
 Because it’s updated in real-time, integrated, and always-on, it gives Human Resources and Compensation teams the ability to not only continuously monitor pay equity when things change, but take proactive steps to reduce gaps before they have a chance to grow.

 3. Prevention, not finding & fixing